lshtm-genomics/pathogen-genomics/docs/microbiome.md

     --output-dir core-metrics-results
 ```

-This will generate a new directory core-metrics-results holding (based on multiple different diversity metrics) sample-wise diversity values ("alpha diversity"), pairwise inter-sample distance matrices ("beta diversity"), and visualisations of PCoA plots (ending in .qzv).
+This will generate a new directory "core-metrics-results" holding (based on multiple different diversity metrics) sample-wise diversity values ("alpha diversity"), pairwise inter-sample distance matrices ("beta diversity"), and visualisations of PCoA plots (ending in .qzv).
 These can again be inspected with [https://view.qiime2.org/](https://view.qiime2.org/).
 For example, the PCoA plot based on Bray–Curtis distance with BV-negative samples in red and BV-positive samples in blue looks like this:

 ![](img/microbiome_4.png)